-- Reveal Shot: Dev Tarrant and his soldiers watches the London being launched despite Varon and Maja having found evidence that would acquit Blake.
+- Reveal Shot: Dev Tarrant and his soldiers watch the London being launched despite Varon and Maja having found evidence that would acquit Blake.
 He then looks down at Varon and Maja lying dead at his feet.

 - The Revolution Will Not Be Civilized: Blake is warned that forged documents have been left in his room that implicate him, in case he's thinking of denouncing the illegal meeting to the authorities.
 The rebels discuss creating disruption by sabotaging the production of food, so the populace will resent the government for rationing it.